Maria I of Portugal: Transfer to Brazil

 At the urging of the British government, the entire House of Braganza decided to flee on 29 November 1807 to establish a government in exile in the Portuguese Viceroyalty of Brazil.
 Along with the royal family, Maria was transported aboard the carrack Príncipe Real.
 During her move from the royal palace to the docks, she was heard screaming throughout the trip in the middle of the crowd and in the carriage.
 The queen's dementia was so great that she feared that she was going to be tortured or robbed during her movement by her servants.

-In January 1808, Prince Regent João and his court arrived in Salvador da Bahia.
+In January 1808, Prince Regent John and his court arrived in Salvador da Bahia.
 Under pressure by local aristocracy and the British, the prince regent signed a commercial regulation after his arrival that opened commerce between Brazil and friendly nations, which in this case represented the interests of Great Britain above all.
 This law broke an important colonial pact that had previously allowed Brazil to maintain direct commercial relations only with Portugal.

 On 1 August, British General Arthur Wellesley (later the Duke of Wellington) landed a British army in Lisbon to initiate the Peninsular War.
 The impact of Wellesley's initial victory over Junot at the Battle of Vimeiro (21 August 1808) was wiped out by his superiors in the Convention of Cintra (30 August 1808), which allowed the defeated French troops to evacuate peacefully from Portugal.

 Wellesley returned to Portugal on 22 April 1809 to recommence the campaign.
 Portuguese forces under British command distinguished themselves in the defence of the Lines of Torres Vedras (1809–1810) and in the subsequent invasion of Spain and France.
-In 1815, Prince João's government elevated Brazil to the status of a kingdom, and Maria was proclaimed Queen of the United Kingdom of Portugal, Brazil and the Algarves.
+In 1815, Prince John's government elevated Brazil to the status of a kingdom, and Maria was proclaimed Queen of the United Kingdom of Portugal, Brazil and the Algarves.
 When Napoleon was finally defeated in 1815, Maria and her family remained in Brazil.